EENI Global Business School.

 Furthermore, Bangladesh and the Maldives are included because of their growing economic integration in the region.

-1. Islam is the main religion in the Central Eurasian Economic Area;
+1. Islam is the main religion in the Central Eurasian Economic Area

-2. There are Orthodox Christian minorities;
+2. There are Orthodox Christian minorities

-3. This economic area covers European and the Asian Countries;
+3. This economic area covers European and the Asian Countries

 4. The largest economies are Turkey, Iran, and Pakistan.
-These three countries are trying to be the Central State;
+These three countries are trying to be the Central State

-6. Pakistan was a part of India until the partition (1947).
+6. Pakistan was a part of India until the partition (1947)

-The main businesspeople in the Central Eurasian Economic Area are Muhammad Yunus, Mian Muhammad Mansha, Salman F Rahman, Dewan Yousuf Farooqui, Muhammad Abdul Mannan.
+The main Businesspeople in the Central Eurasian Economic Area are Muhammad Yunus, Mian Muhammad Mansha, Salman F Rahman, Dewan Yousuf Farooqui, Muhammad Abdul Mannan.

 1. The case of Iran:

-1. Bonyads;
+1. Bonyads

-2. Islamic Revolutionary Guard.
+2. Islamic Revolutionary Guard

-Market Access - Free Trade Agreements.
-Online Education (Courses, Masters, Doctorate)
+Market Access - Free Trade Agreements

 Integration in the Islamic Economic Area of Central Eurasia.

-2. Afghanistan, Azerbaijan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkey, Turkmenistan, and Uzbekistan are part of the Economic Cooperation Organization (ECO);
+2. Afghanistan, Azerbaijan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkey, Turkmenistan, and Uzbekistan are part of the Economic Cooperation Organization (ECO)

-10. Afghanistan, Kyrgyzstan, Pakistan, and Tajikistan belongs to Regional Electricity Market Central Asia - South Asia;
+10. Afghanistan, Kyrgyzstan, Pakistan, and Tajikistan belongs to Regional Electricity Market Central Asia - South Asia

-11. Pakistan has trade agreements with Iran and Bangladesh and has signed an Agreement on Economic Cooperation with Kyrgyzstan;
+11. Pakistan has trade agreements with Iran and Bangladesh and has signed an Agreement on Economic Cooperation with Kyrgyzstan

-12. Kyrgyzstan has trade agreements with Kazakhstan and Uzbekistan.
+12. Kyrgyzstan has trade agreements with Kazakhstan and Uzbekistan

 Islamabad-Tehran-Istanbul Rail and Road Corridor: Turkey, Iran and Pakistan

-1. The Eurasian countries that have signed the Framework Agreement + PRETAS + Rules of Origin are Bangladesh, Pakistan, and Turkey;
+1. The Eurasian countries that have signed the Framework Agreement + PRETAS + Rules of Origin are Bangladesh, Pakistan, and Turkey

-2. Only Iran has signed the Framework Agreement + PRETAS;
+2. Only Iran has signed the Framework Agreement + PRETAS

-3. The Maldives has signed only the Framework Agreement of the Trade Preferential System;
+3. The Maldives has signed only the Framework Agreement of the Trade Preferential System

-4. Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan do not yet benefit from the Trade Preferential System of the OIC.
+4. Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan do not yet benefit from the Trade Preferential System of the OIC

-Eurasian Land Transport Initiative (Silk Road, China-Europe) - Online Education
+Eurasian Land Transport Initiative (Silk Road, China-Europe)

 New Silk Road.

-1. Almaty-Bishkek Economic Corridor;
+1. Almaty-Bishkek Corridor

-3. China-Pakistan Economic Corridor;
+3. China-Pakistan Corridor

-5. Transport Corridor Europe-Caucasus-Asia (TRACECA).
+5. Europe-Caucasus-Asia Corridor

 Trade Agreements and economic Institutions covering all the Islamic Economic Areas.